Outcomes reporting considers the performance of Victoria’s water businesses against their own commitments to customers.

 Using this traffic light system, businesses rate each of their measures, each of their outcomes, and their overall performance for the year.
 Businesses also comment on overall performance and on each outcome.

-Water businesses’ summary reports are available below, along with our latest Outcomes Report providing an overview on how businesses performed in 2020-21.
-Refer to each business’s website for their self-reporting.
+Water businesses’ summary reports are available below, along with our latest Outcomes Report providing an overview on how businesses performed in 2022–23.
+Refer to each water business’s website for its detailed self-reporting.

 Are customers getting what they paid for?